hjhart/seedboxio-docker-downloader/README.md

 ## Configure Radarr:

 * Add indexers that you want to add.
+(Jackett can be configured / found on port 9117)
 * Add rTorrent as a Download Client to point to your seedbox.io.
 [See this article](https://panel.seedbox.io/index.php?rp=/knowledgebase/41/How-to-connect-Sonarr-to-your-service.html)
 * Toggle "Advanced Settings" in the Download Client tab.
 * Add a new Remote Path Mapping like this: